dhellmann/pymotw/PyMOTW/EasyDialogs/index.rst

     :synopsis: Provides simple interfaces to Carbon dialogs from Python.

 :Purpose: Provides simple interfaces to Carbon dialogs from Python.
-:Python Version: At least 2.0, Macintosh-only (see References below for a Windows implementation)
+:Available In: At least 2.0, Macintosh-only (see References below for a Windows implementation)

 The EasyDialogs module includes classes and functions for working with simple message and prompt dialogs, as well as stock dialogs for